starkfell/100DaysOfIaC/articles/day.97.using.resource.locks.in.a.yaml.pipeline.md

 # Day 97 - Automating Resource Locks on Individual Resources in Azure

 In [Day 96](./articles.day.96.resource.locks.md), we covered how to implement Resource Locks on individual resources in Azure.
-Today we are going to cover how this can be utilized in a YAML Pipeline to ensure your resources remain locked unless otherwise necessary.
+Today we are going to show you how you can automate the process of managing Azure Resources that have Resource Locks.

 </br>